 From 1848 to 1882, architect of the diocese of Lyon,

-from 1854 to 1870, Chief architect of the city of Lyon.
+From 1854 to 1870, Chief architect of the city of Lyon.

-Chloé Du Pasquier (known in Lyon between 1841 et 1868)
+Chloé Du Pasquier (present in Lyon between 1841 et 1868)

-Painter of still lives, of pastel portraits in pastel and genre paintings, Chloé du Pasquier also executed for the churches in Lyon copies of famous paintings.
-A contempory example is kept in church Saint-Denis of the Croix-Rousse: "An Entombment" according to a Titien painting in the Louvre.
+Painter of still lifes, pastel portraits and genre scenes, Chloé du Pasquier also executed copies of famous paintings for the churches in Lyon.
+A contemporary example is kept in church Saint-Denis of the Croix-Rousse: an “Entombment" after a Titian of the Louvre.

 Joseph-Hugues Fabisch (Aix-en-Provence 1812, Lyon 1886)